ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/indexed-queries.markdown

     a matching results container.

-    In the following sample we define a **map index** that collects three fields from the "HeartRate" time-series, a "Results" container for the results, and an **index query** that uses both.
+    In the following sample we define a **map index** that collects three fields from the "HeartRate" time series, a "Results" container for the results, and an **index query** that uses both.
     {CODE ts_region_Index-TS-Queries-6-Index-Definition-And-Results-Class@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
     {CODE ts_region_Index-TS-Queries-1-session-Query@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}